-A documented directive from a University official instructing a specific student to no make any contact with another student(s).
-No contact include, but not limited to, via telephone, text messaging, letters, recordings, electronic/social media such as Facebook, Twitter, Instagram, etc.) If a student violates the No Contact Order, they may be charged with failure to comply, which is a violation of the UM Student Code of Conduct.
+A documented directive from a University official instructing a specific student to not make any contact with another student(s).
+No contact includes, but not limited to, via telephone, text messaging, letters, recordings, electronic/social media such as Facebook, Twitter, Instagram, Snapchat, etc.) If a student violates the No Contact Order, they may be charged with failure to comply, which is a violation of the UM Student Code of Conduct.

 The result of an informal or formal grievance process.

 The individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

 Sex Offenses, Forcible: any sexual act directed against another person, without the consent of the Complainant, including instances in which the Complainant is incapable of giving consent.
 Sexual assault also includes, forcible rape, forcible sodomy, sexual assault with an object, forcible fondling; non-forcible sex offenses such as incest; statutory rape.

 The umbrella category, includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
 Unwelcome conduct determined by a reasonable person to be so severe, and pervasive, and objectively offensive that it effectively denies a person equal access to the University of Montevallo’s education program or activity.
 Quid Pro Quo: an employee of the University of Montevallo, conditioning the provision of an aid, benefit, or service of the University of Montevallo, on an individual’s participation in unwelcome sexual conduct.